WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### Source

-Note, installation from source is ***highly discouraged*** for everyone who is not an active project developer.
+Note, installation from source is ***highly discouraged*** for anyone who is not an active project developer.

 1. Download this repository to your local machine using your preferred method, such as Git-cloning.
 Use one of the stable releases from [GitHub](https://github.com/Sun-Lab-NBB/sl-experiment/releases).